Limitations for Restore to Microsoft Azure

 - When you select a storage account whose resources you want to use to store disks of the restored workload, mind the following:

-- Storage accounts with the ZRS or GZRS replication options are not supported.
-For details, see Microsoft Docs.
+- Storage accounts with the zone-redundant storage (ZRS), geo-zone-redundant storage (GZRS) and geo-redundant storage (GRS) replication options are not supported.
+However, read-access geo-redundant storage (RA-GRS) option is supported.
+For details on replication options, see Microsoft Docs.

 - If you plan to use a premium storage account and want to store unmanaged disks there, the restore speed for such disks will be limited to 30 MB/s (approximately).